Large Firm Service. Small Firm Attention.

 These are just three of the many pitfalls that I noticed throughout the process.
 The online wills process was generic and did not account for the specific details that are necessary to properly draft estate planning documents.
 It is very important to hire an experienced attorney to draft and execute your estate planning documents to make sure your wishes are being carried out, tax and trust planning is being considered, the Will is properly executed, and your estate administration is not a difficult one.
 We at Littman Krooks are here to help you with your estate planning.

 If you would like to learn more about this topic, I am hosting a Zoom Conference on this topic on February 9th.
-Register here.
+Watch the replay here.
+Contact us with additional questions by calling 914-684-2100 or click here.